QMHTMY/RustBook/README.md

 ### Description  [[简体中文](./README_CN.md),[繁體中文](./README_TW.md)]

-A little book about Rust programming language in which are some data structures and algorithms plus some practice demos.
-This book contains 9 chapters.
+A little book about [Rust programming language](https://www.rust-lang.org/) in which are some data structures and algorithms with practice demos.

 * Chapter 1: Computer Science
     - Computer science